tfp-photonics/neurop_invdes/README.md

 # Surrogate solvers for electromagnetic field inference and inverse design

-This repository contains the code for the paper "A neural operator-based surrogate solver for free-form electromagnetic inverse design".
+This repository contains the code for the paper "A neural operator-based surrogate solver for free-form electromagnetic inverse design" ([arXiv](https://arxiv.org/abs/2302.01934)).

 ## Installation